Pearson-Research-Lab/genomic-data-analysis-pipeline/README.md

 The workflow spans the full analysis lifecycle from genotype-level data through to association testing and result visualisation, and is designed for scalable, flexible, and reproducible genomic analyses in large cohort settings.
 It reflects real-world pipelines used in GWAS and cohort-based genomic studies, with compatibility for extension to multi-omics data integration.

 This repository contains a **generalised example workflow** and does not include any proprietary or sensitive data.
+The pipeline is designed to both document a study-specific GWAS workflow and provide a configurable framework that can be adapted to other analyses based on user-defined statistical analysis plans (SAPs).

 ## Project context